 For most of us 2020 looks like it will be a wash when it comes to the chance to travel.
 However that doesn’t mean we can’t start thinking of and planning for 2021.
 I’ve been trying to focus more of my travels in the Middle East and Africa; many of these places are Muslim majority or have a large Muslim population.

-2017 is here and while the world is thinking about their resolutions, all my thoughts of next year are on travel!
-Last year I was able to add two new Muslim majority countries (Tunisia and The Maldives) to my list of countries visited.
-I also visited Kenya and Sri Lanka, both who have large Muslim populations.
+Recently I was able to visit Jordan, the United Arab Emirates and Tanzania all that are either Muslim majority or have a high Muslim population.
 I truly believe that people have a very negative feeling about travel in these regions of the world.
 I also recognize that there are conflicts happening in many Muslim majority countries.
-With that being the case I challenge everyone to consider visiting a Muslim majority country this year.
+With that being the case I challenge everyone to consider visiting a Muslim majority country when you’re doing travel planning.